 Once the plants are separated, they can be planted as individual plants.
-Add an osmocote ball to the root clump while planting if you want accelerated growth.
+Add one APT Jazz capsule to the root clump while planting if you want accelerated growth.
 Remember to allocate sufficient space for each plant to grow into.
 Plantlets can start small but many of them have a large adult size.

 Some species of Eriocaulons do not produce plantlets readily.
 Other may take a long time to naturally divide as the central clump just gets larger over time.
 In such cases, manually dividing the crown is the way to quickly get more plants.
 This process is stressful for the plant and so the plant needs to be in good shape for success.
 A good size to divide Eriocaulons is when they are at least half the size of a full grown adult.
 For Eriocaulon ratnagiricum, the full size is about 2.5 to 3 inches, so a plant that is around 1 inch plus can be divided.

 Step 1 is to divide the mother plant straight down the middle with a sharp blade.
 Division of Eriocaulon cuspidatum and Eriocaulon ratnagiricum are shown below.
 Shape blade prevents one from squishing the leaves in the process.
 It is a straight cut down the middle.
 In some cases, it may be easier to cut upwards from the root area rather than down through the leaves.

 After the division, both halves are planted.
 However, 1 of 2 things may occur.
 1 - the half plant grows a single new crown from the cut point that merges with the older half of the crown; becoming a single adult plant.
 2 - multiple plantlets grow out from the cut half; this often leads to overcrowding over time, so in this scenario the plant would have to be uprooted again after sometime to separate the multiple plantlets.